-Creative entrepreneur understand that a strong brand is extremely important to the success of your business.
+Creative entrepreneurs understand that a strong brand is extremely important to the success of their business.
 But many underestimate the process and the investment – both financially and time – that it actually takes to establish a solid brand.

 A brand is so much more than just a logo; it is your mission, your products, your ideal client, your intention and personality.
 It is the overall experience that you give to your audience and the way that they feel.

 Here are 5 branding mistakes to avoid when it comes to your building your brand and how to avoid them.

 I get it, your business is new or you may not financially be at a point where you think that it’s worth the money to invest in branding.
 I see many people purchasing pre-made logos and although I am not totally against the companies that create pre-made logos, I whole-heartily believe that when you go this route it ultimately creates confusion for your audience.
 The truth is, there will be other businesses out there that have the same logo/branding as yourself and when you are in the same field or industry that can be extremely confusing.
 When you go the route of purchasing a pre-made logo more than likely it will not truly reflect your vision and business mission.
 You will end up having to rebrand in a much shorter time frame than you anticipated simply because you will outgrow it.
 This will end up costing you more money in the long run, as you will have invest a second time in the branding process.

 An invaluable benefit of hiring a professional is that when your project is complete your main identity, your brand imagery, your printed collateral, and your online presence will reflect your brand.
 You absolutely deserve a high-quality brand, and it is best to establish an authentic, cohesive brand up front.